pmndrs/zustand/docs/getting-started/comparison.md

 ### State Model

 The difference between Zustand and Recoil is similar to that between Zustand and Jotai.
-Recoil depends on atom string keys instead of atom object referential identities, additionally, Recoil needs to wrap your app in a context provider.
+Recoil depends on atom string keys instead of atom object referential identities.
+Additionally, Recoil needs to wrap your app in a context provider.

 **Zustand**